-- (4) A revision of Directive 85/374/EEC is also needed in order to ensure coherence and consistency with product safety and market surveillance legislation at Union and national level.
-In addition, there is a need to clarify basic notions and concepts to ensure coherence and legal certainty, a level playing field in the internal market and to reflect recent case law of the Court of Justice of the European Union. - (5) Considering the extensive nature of the amendments that would be required and in order to ensure clarity and legal certainty, Directive 85/374/EEC should be repealed and replaced with a new Directive. - In order to ensure that the Union's product liability regime is comprehensive, no-fault liability for defective products should apply to all movables, including software, including when they are integrated into other movables or installed in immovables. - Liability for defective products should not apply to damage arising from nuclear accidents, in so far as liability for such damage is covered by international conventions ratified by Member States. - (8) In order to create a genuine internal market with a high and uniform level of consumer protection of consumers and other natural persons, and to reflect the case law of the Court of Justice, Member States should not-be, in respect of matters within the scope of this Directive, maintain or introduce more, or less, stringent provisions than those laid down in this Directive.
+- (6) In order to ensure that the Union's product liability regime is comprehensive, no-fault liability for defective products should apply to all movables, including software, including when they are integrated into other movables or installed in immovables. - (7) Liability for defective products should not apply to damage arising from nuclear accidents, in so far as liability for such damage is covered by international conventions ratified by Member States. - (8) In order to create a genuine internal market with a high and uniform level of protection of consumers and other natural persons, and to reflect the case law of the Court of Justice of the European Union, Member States should not, in respect of matters within the scope of this Directive, maintain or introduce provisions that are more stringent or less stringent than those laid down in this Directive. - (9) Under the national law of Member States, an injured person could have a claim for damages on the basis of contractual liability or on grounds of non-contractual liability that does not involve the manufacturer's liability for the defectiveness of a product as established in this Directive.
+This concerns for example liability based on a warranty or on fault or strict liability of operators for damage caused by the properties of an organism resulting from genetic engineering.
+Such national law provisions, which serve to attain, inter alia, the objective of effective protection of consumers and other natural persons, should remain unaffected by this Directive.

-- (9) Under the legal systems of Member States an injured person may have a claim for damages on the basis of contractual liability or on grounds of non-contractual liability that do not concern the manufacturer's liability for defectiveness of a product, for example liability based on warranty or on fault.
-This includes the provisions of the [AI as established in this Directive.
-This concerns for example liability Directive .../... of the European Parliament and of the Council], which lays down common rules on the disclosure of information and the burden of proof in the context of fault based claims for damages caused by an AI systembased on warranty or on fault, or strict liability of operators for damages caused by the properties of an organism, resulting from genetic engineering.
-Such provisions, which also serve to attain, inter alia, the objective of effective protection of consumers and other natural persons, should remain unaffected by this Directive. - (10) In certain Member States, injured persons may be entitled to make claims for damages caused by pharmaceutical products under a special national liability system, with the result that effective protection of consumersnatural persons in the pharmaceutical sector is already attained.
+- (10) In certain Member States, injured persons are entitled to make claims for damage caused by pharmaceutical products under a special national liability system, with the result that effective protection of natural persons in the pharmaceutical sector is already achieved.
 The right to make such claims should remain unaffected by this Directive.
-Furthermore, amendments to such special liability systems should not be precluded as long as they do not undermine the effectiveness of the system of liability provided for in this Directive or its objectives. - (10a) Compensation schemes outside the context of liability regimes, such as national health systems, social security schemes or insurance schemes, fall outside the scope of this Directive and should therefore not be precluded.
-For example, some Member States have in place schemes to provide compensation in respect of pharmaceutical products that cause harm but are, however, not defective.
+Furthermore, amendments to such special liability systems should not be precluded as long as they do not undermine the effectiveness of the system of liability provided for in this Directive or its objectives. - (11) Compensation schemes outside the context of liability regimes, such as national health systems, social security schemes or insurance schemes, fall outside the scope of this Directive and should therefore not be precluded.
+For example, some Member States have schemes in place to provide compensation in respect of pharmaceutical products that cause harm without being defective. - (12) Decision No 768/2008/EC of the European Parliament and of the Council4 lays down common principles and reference provisions intended to apply in all sectoral product legislation.
+In order to ensure consistency with that Decision, certain provisions of this Directive, in particular the definitions, should be aligned therewith.